Literature / Edenborn

 - Crapsack World: After Black Ep and twenty years of neglect, the world ain't pretty.
 Apes as a family have been wiped out and nature is reclaiming civilization.

-- First Love: Deuce and Penny.
+- First Love: Deuce and Penny late in the book.

 - Hiding Behind Religion: Isaac, practitioner of the Path of Inspiration below.